tspannhw/FLiPN-ChatGPT-Generated-Talks/README.md

-In 2021, textgenrnn
+Back in the old days of 2021, textgenrnn did not such a good job.

 https://www.datainmotion.dev/2021/08/building-bad-titles-for-talks.html

 #### Generate a 20 minute talk on Apache Pulsar for Java developers with a demo and 20 slides

-Title: Apache Pulsar for Java Developers: A Hands-On Introduction
+#### Title: Apache Pulsar for Java Developers: A Hands-On Introduction

-Slides:
+#### Slides:

 * Introduction to Apache Pulsar
 * Key features of Apache Pulsar